lucnguyen104/olist_brazil_e_commerce/README.md

 # Olist-Business-Analysis
 This is a project to analyse on the customers, products and orders of the Brazilian E-commerce giant Olist.
+This project is based on the [dataset provided by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

 ### Brief
 Olist Store is the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 The Brazilian ecommerce public dataset of orders (from 2016 to 2018) made at Olist Store is provided to your company for analysis.